amperity/amperity-docs/shared/destination_settings.rst

 .. setting-zendesk-subdomain-start

-The subdomain is part of your |destination-name| URL.
+Required.
+The subdomain for your brand's Zendesk account.
 For example: "socktown" is the subdomain for "socktown.zendesk.com".

 .. setting-zendesk-subdomain-end